Introduction

 }

-predicate is evaluated.
-For a refinement type like Port, this is fast:
+refinement type like TargetClass, this is fast: the kernel confirms a

 But checking individual values is only the starting point.
-The kernel can also verify entire functions — confirm that a validator you wrote is type-correct, then extract it as an ordinary Nix function.
+The same kernel-backed structure supports derived validation for compound shapes and can also verify entire functions, then extract them as ordinary Nix functions.

 Verified functions over real data